|

 body against anything solid, stand with legs well apart for balance, tuck

-your arms into your sides or rest an elbow on a wall or furniture, then slowly squeeze the shutter off; like taking a long distance shot with a rifle,
+your arms into your sides or rest an elbow on a wall or furniture, then slowly squeeze the shutter; like taking a long distance shot with a rifle,

 breathing out slowly.
-And bracket or take a shot or two extra, just in case.
+Bracket or take a shot or two extra, just in case.
+Another

 Bracketing